 Mayo Graduate School students are eligible to apply if they have successfully completed all written and oral qualifying exams, are in good academic standing (average GPA of 3.0 or higher), have selected a mentor and an area of research, and are making satisfactory Ph.D. thesis research progress.

-The Career Development Internship application includes the following documents, to be combined into a single PDF and submitted to Mayo Graduate School by 5 p.m. on Friday, June 20, 2014, for internship experiences in the fall of 2014:
+The Career Development Internship application includes the following documents, to be combined into a single PDF and submitted to Mayo Graduate School.
+Application deadlines will be shared with current students on an ongoing basis.

 - A copy of the curriculum vitae, beginning with applicant's name, email and phone contact information, and including information about the applicant's educational background and research productivity (publications, abstracts and meeting presentations).